slowphil/mingw-w64-texmacs/README.md

 - extra image utilities enabling to use TeXmacs as an equation editor for Inkscape and LibreOffice (using this [LO extension](https://github.com/slowphil/SVG_and_TeXmacs_for_LibreOffice)).

-The easiest way to build TeXmacs is by using the [fully automated build environment](https://github.com/slowphil/texmacs-win-builder) ([direct download](https://github.com/slowphil/texmacs-win-builder/releases/download/0.93/texmacs-win-sdk-installer-0.93.7z.exe))
+The easiest way to build TeXmacs is by using the [fully automated build environment](https://github.com/slowphil/texmacs-win-builder) ([download page](https://github.com/slowphil/texmacs-win-builder/releases/latest))